henaragmbh/henaraapis/documentation/customer_api/README.md

 You can call the API without the need to implement an API client by using a testing tool like [Postman](https://www.postman.com) which kindly supports gRPC.

-When using Postman for API testing, metadata are editable within the Postman UI.
+When using *Postman* for API testing, metadata are editable within the UI.